Fyr-Fyter Company

 • John & William Sherman started printer Standard Register (today Taylor Communications)

-• Esther Price launched what is today’s 6th largest chocolate company
+• Esther Price launched what is today’s 6th largest chocolate company in 1904

 I’m excited to share with you another Dayton, Ohio intelligent fanatic.
 Here is the untold story of The Fyr-Fyter Company, owned and operated by Roscoe Iddings and his brothers Andrew and Daniel.